ADAPTIVE THERAPY FOR DIVERGENT MINDS AND BODIES

 Therapy that adapts to YOU, not the other way around

-Why traditional therapy “doesn’t work” for everyone
+Why traditional therapy doesn’t work for everyone

-But you’re NOT lazy, broken, or wrong.
-You may be overwhelmed, burnt out, and running software and/or hardware that wasn’t even built for this century, but that’s not your fault, and you shouldn’t have to work twice as hard just to access basic mental health care.
-You don’t need to be “fixed,” you just need a better fit.
+If that’s you, I want you to know that you’re NOT lazy, broken, or wrong.
+You may be overwhelmed, burnt out, and/or running a completely different operating system from everyone you know.
+But that’s not your fault, and you shouldn’t have to work twice as hard just to access basic mental health care.

 Adaptive therapy

-Playing a low-bandwidth video game during sessions to stay regulated or focused
+• Playing a low-bandwidth video game during sessions to stay regulated or focused

-Talking, typing, or switching back and forth
+• Talking, typing, or switching back and forth during sessions as needed

-Keeping your camera off or angled away (to share body language without freebasing eye-contact)
+• Keeping your camera off or angled away (to share body language without freebasing eye-contact)

 D&D-based peer support groups